-A course on fundamental concepts related to programming.
+A course on fundamental concepts related to computer programming.
 Topics include: problem solving and developmental tools, design techniques such as flow charting and pseudo coding, and testing techniques used in programming.

-Prerequisites: AFL 085 and AFM 092 or appropriate placement test scores
+Prerequisites: AFL 085 and AFM 092, or appropriate placement test scores

-IT 101 .NET Programming 1
+IT 101 Programming 1

-An introduction to concepts of object-oriented software development using Visual Basic .NET.
-Topics include: application design methods, stages of software development, interaction with the .NET framework, and modular programming concepts utilizing procedures and functions.
-Prerequisites: AFL 085 and AFM 092, or equivalent placement test scores
+An introduction to concepts of object-oriented software development.
+Topics include: application design methods, stages of software development, structures of programming, and modular programming concepts using procedures and functions.

+Prerequisites: AFL 085 and AFM 092, or appropriate placement test scores

-IT 102 .NET Programming 2
+IT 102 Programming 2

 A continuation of IT 101.
-Topics include: object-oriented design and implementation using the .NET framework, developing class modules, and accessing and writing to external data storage and databases using ADO.NET and SQL.
+Topics include: object-oriented design and implementation, developing class modules, and accessing and writing to external data storage and databases-embedded SQL and stored procedures.